Dolphin Tale 2: Home media

 Dolphin Tale 2 was released on Blu-ray, DVD and digital media on December 9, 2014.

+Music

+The film featured two songs that were released for the movie, including "You Got Me" by Gavin DeGraw and "Brave Souls" by Cozi Zuehlsdorff.

 Possible sequel

 At a press conference speaking about the possibilities for a new Clearwater Marine Aquarium, David Yates, the CEO, revealed that discussions have begun towards the development of a third Dolphin Tale movie and a television series.
 A web series titled Rescue Clearwater premiered on February 1, 2016, on YouTube.
-On November 11, 2021 Winter died from a gastronomical infection at the age of 16, which means a third Dolphin Tale film would have to be centered around Hope instead of Winter.
+On November 11, 2021, Winter died from a gastrointestinal infection at the age of 16, which leaves a third Dolphin Tale film uncertain.